syntax-tree/unist-util-index/readme.md

 #### `function keyFn(node)`

-Function called with every added [node][] to return the value to index on.
+Function called with every added [node][] to return the key to index on.

 #### `Index#get(key)`